Alfred Hitchcock filmography

-Alfred Hitchcock (1899–1980) was an English director and filmmaker.
+Alfred Hitchcock (1899–1980) was an English filmmaker.
 Popularly known as the "Master of Suspense" for his use of innovative film techniques in thrillers, Hitchcock started his career in the British film industry as a title designer and art director for a number of silent films during the early 1920s.
 His directorial debut was the 1925 release The Pleasure Garden.
 Hitchcock followed this with The Lodger: A Story of the London Fog, his first commercial and critical success.
 It featured many of the thematic elements his films would be known for, such as an innocent man on the run.
 It also featured the first of his famous cameo appearances.
 Two years later he directed Blackmail (1929) which was his first sound film.
 In 1935, Hitchcock directed The 39 Steps; three years later, he directed The Lady Vanishes, starring Margaret Lockwood and Michael Redgrave.

 In 1940, Hitchcock transitioned to Hollywood productions, the first of which was the psychological thriller Rebecca, starring Laurence Olivier and Joan Fontaine.
 He received his first nomination for the Academy Award for Best Director, and the film won Best Picture.
 Hitchcock worked with Fontaine again the following year on the film Suspicion, which also starred Cary Grant.
 In 1943, Hitchcock directed another psychological thriller Shadow of a Doubt, which starred Teresa Wright and Joseph Cotten.
 Three years later, he reunited with Grant on Notorious, which also starred Ingrid Bergman.
 The film included a three-minute intermittent kissing scene between the leads shot specifically to skirt the Motion Picture Production Code which at the time limited such scenes to three seconds.
 In 1948, Hitchcock directed Rope, which starred James Stewart.
 The film was his first in Technicolor and is remembered for its use of long takes to make the film appear to be a single continuous shot.
 Three years later, he directed Strangers on a Train (1951).